Freedom of Information

 Description: Guidance and information leaflets

-These are either freely available on the website or on request from the practice.
+As a practice we publish the following documents These are either freely available on the website or on request from the practice.
 You should enclose a stamped self-addressed envelope if you would like the documents posting to you.

 Description: General policies and procedures in use within the practice